scalamolecule/molecule/README.md

 Documentation at [scalamolecule.org](http://scalamolecule.org) still documents the old macro-based version of molecule but will be updated to the new version.
 Most concepts overlap.

-This Molecule library is a complete re-write of old macro-base molecule library that now archived in the molecule-old github repo.
+This Molecule library is a complete re-write of the old macro-base molecule library that is now archived in the molecule-old github repo.
 The old molecule library has been under active development for several years.

 ### Examples